 You'll normally receive a range of support as an inpatient.
 The staff at the hospital or clinic could include:

 Your weight and general health will be monitored for the duration of your stay.
 You may also get guidance on:

 "With the daily routine, support system, classes and therapy I was able to start to rationalise anorexia’s thoughts and slowly become stronger."

-This could mean going to a clinic further away, or it could mean going to a general mental health hospital.
-You can ask your GP or care team if you’d like to know more about specialist clinics.
+This could mean going to a clinic further away, or going to a general mental health hospital.
+Ask your GP or care team if you’d like to know more about specialist clinics.

-This information was published in June 2017.
-We will revise it in 2020.
+This information was published in January 2021.
+We will revise it in 2024.